-Douglass Day 2024 at Geneseo
+Douglass Day 2025 at Geneseo

 Described by its national organizers as a day of “collective action for Black history,” every year Douglass Day gives participants the opportunity to create communal spaces for remembering and preserving Black history with Black communities in ways that promote critical reflection and joy.

-This year’s transcribe-a-thon will feature correspondence of Frederick Douglass himself in the archives of the Library of Congress.
+This year’s transcribe-a-thon will feature the African American Perspectives Collection at the Library of Congress.

 Transcription?
 That sounds hard!